freedomofpress/securedrop-docs/docs/admin/maintenance/kernel_troubleshooting.rst

 KeePassXC database on your *Admin Workstation*.
 If you do not have the password, you can boot into single user mode instead.

-Boot into Single User Mode
+Boot into single user mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. |GRUB in default state| image:: ../../images/0.5.x_to_0.6/grub-in-default-state.png